ogratwicklcs/ansible_windows_workshop/3-playbook/README.md

 ![Git Commit](images/3-vscode-click-commit.png)

 Type in a commit message such as *Adding install\_iis.yml* in the text box at the top of the sidebar.
 Click the check box above to commit.
-This message is intended to describe the changes you made so that others (including yourself) better understand what is changing when comparing versions.

 ![Git Commit install\_iis.yml](images/3-vscode-commit.png)